Health and Safety Consultants & Accreditation Experts

 If health and safety protocol hasn’t been followed and the injury could’ve been prevented by the employer, then the employer may be liable for the injury and be sued.

-The employee injured may spend time in hospital, or need to take time off work to recover.
+The employee injured may spend time in hospital or need to take time off work to recover.
 The types of injuries commonly caused by manual handling can make it difficult to play sports, impacting their lifestyle as well as leisure activities.

 What Are the Health and Safety Requirements?

-In order to prevent injuries, it’s important that manual handling tasks are only completed when absolutely necessary and can’t be avoided.
+Health and safety should be taken seriously in any workplace, especially when manual handling is conducted.
+In order to prevent workplace injuries, it’s important that manual handling activities are only completed when absolutely necessary and can’t be avoided.

+However, in the instances where there’s no option but to handle loads, employers and employees have a responsibility to ensure that the task is completed safely.
 When an employer appoints a lifting task, it’s important that they consider whether the individual is capable of doing so, while also considering the nature of the load.

 It’s also important that the manager or employer considers the environment (e.g is it raining?
 It is too hot to lift heavy loads?) and to only appoint employees who have undergone the required manual handling training.

+Employees required to lift objects should follow the correct protocol in order to minimise the risk of injury.
 First of all, try to reduce the amount of reaching, stooping, and twisting - and avoid lifting from above shoulder height or from the floor level - especially if the load is heavy.

 If possible, adjust or rearrange storage areas to minimise the need to twist and bend down as much when lifting heavy loads.
 Take some time to assess the situation and consider how exactly you can minimise the movements needed to lift loads.

 In addition, see if a colleague or manager can assist you with handling the load, or try breaking the task down into smaller components to reduce the risk of injury.
+It's always recommended that you gain the relevant accreditation such as CHAS or complete online training to ensure you're doing everything correctly.

 .